 The Most Popular Markets in London

 Visiting markets is another fantastic way to get to know the city’s unique atmosphere.
-Stroll between the stands in some of the markets London is famous for.
+Stroll between the stands in some of the coolest markets London is famous for.

 - Borough Market.
 Near London Bridge, you’ll find Borough Market.
 It has existed there since 1014.
 This heaven for foodies will seduce your taste buds with fish, top-quality meats, fresh fruits and veggies, and scrumptious baked pastries.
-Fill your belly from one of the many street food stalls from Monday to Saturday.
+Fill your belly at one of the many street food stalls from Monday to Saturday.

 - Columbia Road Flower Market.
 You can explore this weekly Sunday flower market on the cobbled street off the main drag of Shoreditch.
-Vendors sells herbs, bulbs, shrubs, bedding plants, as well as buckets of cut flowers.
+Vendors sell herbs, bulbs, shrubs, bedding plants, as well as buckets of cut flowers.
 Visit the market at 8:00 AM for the best selection, or a bit before 3:00 PM for the best deals.
 Cute cafés will fuel your energy when you grow tired of going around the stands.

 - Camden Market.
 Every year, more than 250,000 visitors frequent the three markets that comprise Camden Market.
 They stretch from Camden Town tube to the Regent’s Canal.
 Besides shopping, you can also taste street delicacies and soak in the charismatic, grungy vibe of the neighborhood.
 Camden Lock Market is for arts and crafts.
 Stables Market is for fetish clothes and quirky furniture.
 Camden High Street is for trinkets and souvenir T-shirts.

 - Greenwich Market.
-You’ll find the market in the historic Greenwich, which is a UNESCO World Heritage Site.
+You’ll find the market in the historic Greenwich District, which is a UNESCO World Heritage Site.
 Over 120 stalls sell everything from clothes, jewelry, and art to gifts, antiques, crafts, and second-hand furniture.
 When you’ve had enough of bargain hunting, grab a beer and sit in the nearby park to people-watch.